aradhana14nov/Grafana-Operator-Playground/tutorials/access-grafana-dashboard-to-check-metrics.md

-### Access Grafana Dashboard and configure it to check your metrics
+### Access Grafana Dashboard and configure it to show metrics

-- Logged in to the Grafana UI
+Logged in to the Grafana UI and configure datasource.

-- Configure Your DataSource
+### Configure Your DataSource :

-Data source could be a database or a collection of logs.
+Data source could be a database(MySQL) or a collection of metrics(Prometheus).

 Here we will configure Grafana to connect MySQL database.

-In earlier steps we have created a database named testdb with a table: Population.
+In earlier steps we have created a database named "testdb" with a table: "Population".

-- Create your datasource as MySQL
+***Create your datasource as MySQL***

  Complete the web form with your connection details which will looks like below snapshot: